xyyuhans/about/index.md

 {% include cv-contact.html %}

-I am a second-year master's student at KTH majoring in Autonomous Systems.
-I have a strong background in machine learning from my master's degree and am currently working on my master's thesis in data science at Ericsson.
-My master's thesis work has increased my interest in data science, and I'm looking for work in data analysis.
+I am a second-year master student at KTH majoring in Autonomous Systems, and I am looking for a job in data engineering.
+I have a good background in machine learning, and I am currently working on the master thesis in data science at Ericsson.

 ## Education